sachinsharma95/youtube_Scrapping/README.md

 2. By the requirements.txt you will be able to install the all essential libraries.

 3. run the flask app in Terminal
-4. ## copy the url  to ru the code .
+4. ## copy the url  to run the flask application  .

 ```
 https://gray-baker-exglj.pwskills.app:8000